-After the passage of Resolution 1929, EU foreign policy chief Baroness Catherine Ashton issued a letter to Iran inviting it to attend new talks.
-Iran's chief nuclear negotiator Seyed Jallili responded on July 6, 2010, by letter, saying that Iran might welcome new talks after the Ramadan observance, which would end in mid-September 2010, although his letter indicated Iran might want to raise broader issues beyond just the nuclear question.
-Iran subsequently took the position that any new talks should take place with the "Vienna Group" (Russia, France, and the United States) that were the pivotal countries that would have implemented the October 1, 2009, agreement to reprocess Iran's enriched uranium.
-Iran also wanted Brazil and Turkey, the two countries that orchestrated the "Tehran Declaration," to attend any new meetings between Iran and the Vienna Group.
-EU foreign affairs chief Ashton (on October 14, 2010) sent a new invitation to Iran for talks with the P5+1 (not the smaller "Vienna Group"), and implying that Iran could raise issues beyond the nuclear issue at the meetings.
+President Obama and other senior officials noted that the intent of Resolution 1929 was to bring Iran back to negotiations, and an annex to the resolution reinforced that point by presenting a modified offer of incentives for Iran to rejoin the international community.
+After the passage of the Resolution, EU foreign policy chief Baroness Catherine Ashton issued a letter to Iran inviting it to attend new talks.
+Iran's chief nuclear negotiator Seyed Jallili responded on July 6, 2010, by letter, saying that Iran might welcome new talks in September 2010, although his letter indicated Iran might want to raise broader issues beyond just the nuclear question.
+Iran subsequently took the position that any new talks should take place with the "Vienna Group" (Russia, France, and the United States) that were the pivotal countries that would have implemented the October 1, 2009, agreement discussed above.
+Iran also wanted Brazil and Turkey, the two countries that orchestrated the "Tehran Declaration," to attend any new meetings.
+EU foreign affairs chief Ashton (on October 14, 2010) sent a new invitation to Iran for talks with the P5+1 (not the "Vienna Group"), and implying that Iran could raise issues beyond the nuclear issue.